colin-olito/LoLinR/README.md

 `install_github('colin-olito/LoLinR')`
 `library(LoLinR)`

-`LoLinR` does not currently have any dependencies on other packages.
+`LoLinR` does not currently have any functional dependencies on other packages.
+However, it loads `lmtest` for the purposes of unit testing.

+## Contact & bug reporting

+LoLinR is in the final stages of development, and will continue to get frequent updates until this process is finished.
+We currently need beta testing, and encourage users to test the package and report any bugs and or problems by either opening an issue on the github webpate [here](https://github.com/colin-olito/LoLinR/issues).